vocdoni/dvote-protobuf/README.md

 # DVote Protobuf

-Protobuf definitions for data types used by Vocdoni voting processes
+Protobuf definitions for messages and services used by the Vocdoni open stack.

 Check out the source code generated for each of the available languages.